MadeleineWalder/pp5api/README.md

 - I made sure to comment out the old database 'db.sqlite3' in the settings.py file and added in my new database url.
 - I also added my Heroku Hostname to the allowed hosts list.
 - Back in Heroku I went to the deployment tab for my app and selected Github.
 Then I searched for and selected my repository.
-- At the bottom of the page I ticked the box to enable automatic deploys, and the clicked deploy.
+- At the bottom of the page I ticked the box to enable automatic deploys, and then clicked deploy.

 Link to deployed site: https://sushicat.herokuapp.com/